 The joint probability for all possible mappings

 Figure 2a presents 1 of the 14 non-invariant datasets for a binary discrete character as well as the contribution of the discrete and continuous probabilities to the overall likelihood of each mapping.
 The total likelihood for the set of parameters given the dataset would be found by summing the log likelihoods of all mappings.
 Although figure 2 demonstrates a scenario where mappings 5 to 8 contribute more to the overall likelihood than 1 to 4, this is not always the case and will depend on the distribution of the discrete data (Fig S1).
 For all possible discrete datasets, we find that discrete and continuous likelihoods are correlated with one another (Fig. 2b, r2=_).
 This suggests that sampling based on the discrete weighted probabilities is an efficient way to find high probability mappings and calculate the total likelihood.
-However, although discrete probability is a good predictor of the overall likelihood contribution, the continuous character still contributed unique information which can be seen in mappings with lower discrete probabilities that have equal or greater overall likelihoods (Fig. 2b).
+Both discrete and continuous traits contribute to the overall likelihood (Fig. 2b).